The Need

 Collecting Food

-When you donate food to the Burlington Food Bank at a drop-off location, we then collect it and bring it back to our warehouse to be sorted by volunteers and provided directly to our clients.
+When you donate food to the Burlington Food Bank at a drop-off location, we collect it and bring it back to our warehouse to be sorted by volunteers and provided directly to our clients.

 Along with reclamation and recovery of fresh fruits and vegetables through local grocers, we also work with a large number of grocery stores to recover high-quality meat.
 The stores take top-grade meat and freeze it before the expiry date.
 We collect these items every week and provide them to our clients as well.